Jets–Patriots rivalry: 2006–2008: Belichick vs. Mangini

 The season rematch in Gillette Stadium took place on a windy, rain-soaked day that kept scoring down; the Patriots nonetheless triumphed, 20–10, the 14th consecutive win on their quest for a perfect season.
-This perfect season would go until that year's Super Bowl, where the New York Giants would defeat the Patriots 17-14.
+This perfect season would go until that year's Super Bowl, where the New York Giants would defeat the Patriots 17–14.

 The two teams next met on September 14, 2008, but the game's dynamic changed the week before when Tom Brady was knocked out for the season with a torn ACL.
 Backup Matt Cassel took over for Brady, and after leading the Patriots to a 17–10 win over the Chiefs, Cassel made his first NFL start.
 Cassel was 16 of 23 for 165 yards with no touchdowns or turnovers; a Sammy Morris rushing touchdown and four Stephen Gostkowski field goals led the Patriots to a 19–10 win as newly acquired Jets quarterback Brett Favre went 18 of 26 for 181 yards and a touchdown but threw a costly interception to Brandon Meriweather, setting up Morris' score.

-In the rematch on November 13, The Jets rushed to a 24–6 lead with five minutes to go in the second quarter and added a touchdown by Thomas Jones in the fourth, but Matt Cassel exploded into a virtual one-man offense, throwing for 400 yards and three touchdowns with no interceptions while rushing for 64 yards.
+In the rematch on November 13, The Jets rushed to a 24–6 lead with five minutes to go in the second quarter.
+They added a touchdown by Thomas Jones in the fourth.
+Still, Matt Cassel exploded into a virtual one-man offense, throwing for 400 yards and three touchdowns with no interceptions while rushing for 64 yards.
 He threw touchdowns to Jabar Gaffney with fifteen seconds left in the first half, to Benjamin Watson on the final play of the third quarter (and a two-point conversion to Gaffney), and to Randy Moss with one second left to force overtime.
 But the Jets drove down field in overtime, escaping a third-and-fifteen deep in their territory before Jay Feely's 34-yard game-winning field goal and a 34–31 Jets final.
 The game was New England's first overtime loss since the 2000 season against the Bills, while the win was the fourth in seven career meetings against the Patriots (his first win in his second meeting as Jets quarterback) by Favre.

 The Jets' win, though, did not help them in the homestretch of the season, for the Patriots won five of their last six games while the Jets lost four of their final six games.
 Both teams faced a do-or-die scenario on December 28; the Patriots traveled to Buffalo needing a win and a Jets win over Miami to win the division; the Jets hosted the Dolphins needing a win and outside help to win the division or secure a Wild Card.
 The Jets, however, lost their final game and were shut out of the playoffs and subsequently fired Mangini.